scommisso/node-community-convention-2016-service/README.md

 implementation of the specification for Node using Express.
 Routes are declaratively defined in JSON files (or YAML if using Swagger 2.x), which are used to provide both the validation logic as well as a test harness.
-It is a lightweight alternative to something like hapi.js.
+It is a lightweight alternative to something like hapi.js or koa.
+The documentation can also be used to generate Swagger clients in a variety of platforms (JS, C#, Java).

 [swagger-node-express](https://www.npmjs.com/package/swagger-node-express)
 generates a UI to work with a Swagger API, as well as provides an